 In order to do this correctly the model uses information about waves generated further offshore in the Atlantic or English Channel as one of its inputs, and includes the impact of local tides.

-Andy Saulter, from the Met Office's Ocean Forecasting Research department, said: "The importance of this very high resolution is that it enables us to accurately represent local influences on sea-state due to sheltering by the coastline or changes in depth across the sailing venue.
+Andy Saulter, from the Met Office's Ocean Forecasting Research department, said ahead of the Games: "The importance of this very high resolution is that it enables us to accurately represent local influences on sea-state due to sheltering by the coastline or changes in depth across the sailing venue.

 "With this information we can give competing sailors, organisers and safety crews a much better idea of what conditions they will find at sea before they have even gone down to the water.
 This will be important for safety as the competitors take their boats right to the limit."